gene-git/dmarc_report/README-tls.rst

 Background
 ----------

+TLS Reports are oprionally generated for a mail domaain when so requested by a TXT record in the domain's DNS.
+The tool parses and summarizes such email reports for human consumption.

 SMTP TLS reporting is described by [RFC 8460] [1]_ where it summarizes::

     A number of protocols exist for establishing encrypted channels